ropensci-review-tools/pkgstats/README.md

 Concept](https://www.repostatus.org/badges/latest/concept.svg)](https://www.repostatus.org/#concept)
 <!-- badges: end -->

+Extract summary statistics of R package structure and functionality.
-Historical statistics of every R package ever.
+Also includes a script used to extract historical statistics of every R package ever.
 Not all statistics of course, but a good go at balancing insightful statistics while ensuring computational feasibility.
 Requires a local mirror of the full CRAN archive - that is, all [current packages](https://cran.r-project.org/web/packages/available_packages_by_name.html), plus all of their [previous versions](https://cran.r-project.org/src/contrib/Archive).